-Lewis Carroll’s wrote in a letter about The Hunting of the Snark:
+Lewis Carroll’s wrote about The Hunting of the Snark:

-Still, you know, words mean more than we mean to express when we use them: so a whole book ought to mean a great deal more than the writer meant.
-So, whatever good meanings are in the book, I’m very glad to accept as the meaning of the book.
-The best I’ve seen is … that the whole book is an allegory on the search for happiness.
-I think that fits beautifully in many ways.
+As to the meaning of the Snark, I’m very much afraid I didn’t mean anything but nonsense.
+Still, you know, words mean more than we mean to express when we use them; so a whole book ought to mean a great deal more than the writer means.
+So, whatever good meanings are in the book, I’m glad to accept as the meaning of the book.
+The best that I’ve seen is by a lady (she published it in a letter to a newspaper), that the whole book is an allegory on the search after happiness.

 So, the Snark isn’t nonsense after all.
-And it has a meaning also from the author’s point of view.
-I think that the tragicomedy is about how legitimate conflicts turn into nasty (and sometimes lethal) fights.
+And it has at least one meaning also from the author’s point of view.
+I think that the tragicomedy is about how legitimate conflicts on the search of “happiness” turn into nasty (and sometimes lethal) fights.
 An important issue addressed by The Hunting of the Snark could be the conflicts in the (Anglican) church from the early years of reformation up to the Oxford movement.
 But at the same time it also could be about how people dealt with scientific findings which challenged the believe in a omnipotent creator.
 Charles Darwin‘s findings were a big challenge to such beliefs.

 […] One of the first three [illustrations] I had to do was the disappearance of the Baker, and I not unnaturally invented a Boojum.
 Mr. Dodgson wrote that it was a delightful monster, but that it was inadmissible.
 All his descriptions of the Boojum were quite unimaginable, and he wanted the creature to remain so.
 I assented, of course, though reluctant to dismiss what I am still confident is an accurate representation.
 I hope that some future Darwin in a new Beagle will find the beast, or its remains; if he does, I know he will confirm my drawing. […]